Free and public domain sheet music websites

 “Mother Chords,” by Michael Gilbertson, features some otherworldly harmonies.
 The score is available for viewing and download in the Contemporary Music Collection.

 Echoraleditions by William Kempster.
-These aren’t quite free, but very reasonably priced for expertly-prepared performing editions of public domain choral works from the Renaissance through the present day.
-A complete performing edition of the works of Pierre de la Rue is included on a companion website.
+Free, expertly-prepared performing editions of public domain choral works from the Renaissance through the present day.
+(A complete performing edition of the works of Pierre de la Rue is included on a companion website, with small fees.)

 Free Sacred Sheet Music.
 More than 4,500 sacred pieces for choir and/or soloists, from more than 250 different composers.
 The site was created by members of The Church of Jesus Christ of Latter-day Saints, but most of the pieces are suitable for other denominations as well.
 Another good source for free church music is Sally DeFord Music.